AvolitesLtd/TitanManual/docs/titan-basics.md

 which you do simply by running the installer file.
 This will make sure the drivers for the panel are installed.

-> **PC specifications:** From Titan v14, your PC should be running Windows 10 64-bit (other versions may not work correctly and we can't provide you with support).
+> **PC specifications:** Your PC should be running an in-support version of Windows 64-bit (other versions may not work correctly and we can't provide you with support).
 Some users have successfully used Virtual Machines to run Titan, but we don't provide support for them.<br/>
 We recommend i5 processor with 4GB RAM as a minimum.
 Please [see https://avolites.com/titan-pc-system-requirements](https://avolites.com/titan-pc-system-requirements/) for the full specification.